wrapl/minilang/docs/language.rst

 .. code-block:: mini

-   _ and case debug def do each else elseif end exit for fun if in is let loop meth next nil not old on or ref ret susp switch then to until var when while with
+   _ and case debug def do each else elseif end exit for fun if in is it let loop meth must next nil not old on or ref ret susp switch then to until var when while with

 Whitespace and Line Breaks
 --------------------------